DiscordBM/DiscordBM/README.md

 ## Contribution & Support
 Any contribution is more than welcome.
 You can find me in [Vapor's Discord server](https://discord.com/invite/vapor) to discuss your ideas.
+Passing the `linux-integration` tests is not required for PRs because of token/access problems.